pynbody/tangos/docs/first_steps_gadget+rockstar.md

 Here,
  * `tangos write` is the same script you called above to add properties to the database
- * `dm_density_profile` is an array representing the dark matter density profile; to see all available properties you can call `tangos list-possible-haloproperties`
+ * `dm_density_profile` is an array representing the dark matter density profile; to see all available properties you can call `tangos list-possible-properties`
  * `--with-prerequisites` automatically includes  any underlying properties that are required to perform the calculation.
 In this case, the `dm_density_profile` calculation actually needs to know an accurate center for the halo (known as `shrink_center`), so that calculation will be automatically performed and stored